zxTick/ztform-docs/docs/index.md

     details: It's TypeSafe by using TypeScript.
   - icon: ⚡️
     title: improve your development experience
-    details: build your Canvas Application Fast and Easy
+    details: build your naive form Application Fast and Easy
   - icon: 🛠️
     title: rich api and features
     details: we wrapped lots of useful features for you